epruesse/SINA/doc/source/commandline.rst

    alignment reference, but wish to search a larger set of sequences for classification purposes.

+.. option:: --search-engine=[internal|pt-server]

+   Override the value of :option:`--fs-engine` for use within the search module.

 .. option:: --search-min-sim=id (0.7)

    The minimum fractional identity each result sequence must have with